ansys/pygranta/doc/source/development_and_release_processes.rst

 #.
 Publish the *PyGranta meta-package* as a stable release to public PyPI.
 #.
 Create a Pull Request in the PyAnsys meta-package repository to move the *PyGranta meta-package* dependency to the
    new stable release.
 #.
-If any new *idiomatic package* releases are compatible with the previous release of Granta MI, create a patch release
+If any new *idiomatic package* releases are compatible with the previous release of Granta MI and PyGranta,
-   of the previous *PyGranta meta-package* release.
+   including the minimum supported Python version, create a patch release of the previous *PyGranta meta-package* release which includes the new *idiomatic package* releases.

 Checklist for completing this phase: